rabelos-coder/typeorm-seeding/README.md

 For better compatibily there are multiple compiled options for the cli binary to cover most of the use cases:

-- `typeorm-seeding` regular commonjs
+- `rc-typeorm-seeding` regular commonjs
-- `typeorm-seeding-ts-node-commonjs` using ts-node loader
+- `rc-typeorm-seeding-ts-node-commonjs` using ts-node loader
-- `typeorm-seeding-ts-node-esm` using ts-node/esm loader
+- `rc-typeorm-seeding-ts-node-esm` using ts-node/esm loader

 #### Usage Guide